Register your office to receive a $50 credit towards your first case.

 Emax is particularly well-suited for anterior teeth where aesthetics are the top priority.
 For posterior teeth or bridges that require maximum strength, you might consider Zirconia instead.
 When submitting your case, be sure to note any special considerations.
 This could include specific margin designs, requests for a cutback technique for custom layering, or details about the restoration’s function, such as its relationship to a dental implant.
 Providing this context helps the lab technician make the best fabrication choices for your unique case.

-Building a Strong Partnership with Your Dental Lab
+How to Build a Strong Partnership with Your Emax Crown Lab

 Choosing an online dental lab for your Emax crowns is more than just a transaction; it’s the beginning of a crucial partnership.
 Think of your lab as an extension of your practice.
 The quality of their work, their communication, and their reliability directly impact your chair time, your patients’ satisfaction, and your practice’s reputation.
 A strong relationship built on trust and mutual respect ensures you get consistent, high-quality restorations every time.